raspberrypilearning/memory/en/step_10.md

 --- challenge ---
 ## Challenge: difficulty level
-Can you allow your player to choose between 'easy mode' (using just the red and blue drums) and 'normal mode' (which uses all 4 drums)?
+Can you allow your player to choose between 'easy mode' (using just the red and blue drums) and 'normal mode' (which uses all four drums)?

-You could even add a 'hard' mode, which makes use of a 5th drum!
+You could even add a 'hard' mode, which makes use of a fifth drum!